tomegenius/glados_flutter/README.md

-Fork of https://github.com/MarcelGarus/glados with added Flutter Widget testing support.
+Fork of https://github.com/MarcelGarus/glados with added support for testing Flutter widgets.

 1. Add dependencies with $ flutter pub get (needs flutter_test from sdk)
 2. Go in the example directory and run $ flutter test